List of 40 Famous Forests in India to visit

 The nearest hotels are in Jayanti, like the Rajabhatkhawa Buxa Jungle Lodge, Vamoose Aaltapori and Vamoose Jayanti Riverview.

-30. Pobitora Wildlife Sanctuary Assam
+30. Pobitora Wildlife Sanctuary, Assam

 Pobitora Wildlife Sanctuary is the area with the maximum population of one-horned rhinoceros in Assam, and it’s a lesser-known tourist spot.
 The Brahmaputra River borders it from the north.
 Pobitora is the closest wildlife centre to Guwahati.
 It predominantly has grassland vegetation.